dorkamotorka/ebpf-labs/labs/advanced-course/truly-portable-ebpf-a7554c66/index.md

 kind: info
 ---

-Our Makefiles only install BTF files for the x86 architecture—otherwise the `make` process would take too long for this demo.
+Our Makefiles only install BTF files for the x86 architecture — since the `make` process already takes too long for this tutorial.
 But extending it is straightforward if you need others.
 ::